 Extra Planning for Term Projects

 My tips so far have been for smaller assignments, but what if you need to plan for a term project?
 I still use an agenda, create a plan and brainstorm for larger projects, but there are a few extra steps to build into your plan: Turn your assignment into sections.
 Take each part and assign it a due date: focus on one piece at a time.
 If you get an idea for another section, write it down and save it for when you're scheduled to work on it.

 Be of the mindset that you will complete this assignment, and you will get it in on time.
 Start working on the tasks right away, as much as possible, and commit to your plan.

 If you still find yourself anxious, and even if you don't, familiarise yourself with your school’s student resources.
 You never know when you might need to reach out for help, or be the source of information for a friend.
 If your school has a website, check it out.
 If not, look around your school or even ask your professor how to get into contact with student support.

 At Algonquin College, Student Resources are listed here: http://www.algonquincollege.com/cal/resources/student-resources/

 Take a deep breath.
 Smile.
 You will get through this year.

 Photos courtesy of Pexels.com

 Mary Jane's writing obsession started in 7th grade (writing low quality fanfiction).
-Later, she discovered how to develop her own stories, and now she’s in Profession Writing at Algonquin college to take her fiction to the next level.
+Later, she discovered how to develop her own stories, and now she’s in Professional Writing at Algonquin College to take her fiction to the next level.
 Oh, and she’s still a huge nerd.